-To fight hunger effectively, an organization must do more than run a soup kitchen.
+To fight world hunger effectively, an organization must do more than run a soup kitchen.
 The American government has discovered that dumping surplus food on a poor country doesn't always eliminate hunger.
-It may even make matters worse.
+It can evenworsen the situation..

-For example: we can ship food to feed the little girl in the magazine picture.
+For example, we can ship food to feed the little girl in the magazine picture.
 Well and good.
 But wait, her father or older brothers may be farmers, trying to make a living selling produce off their little plots.
-Then one day a ship arrives in the harbor bulging with free food.
+Then, one day, a ship arrives in the harbor bulging with free food.
 What happens when that food is distributed?
 The farmer's produce goes unpurchased in the market.
-He becomes an unemployment statistic.
+As a result, that farming family becomes an unemployment statistic.

 The end result?
 Well, we did feed the little girl.
 But in the process, we threw her family out of what work they had, making her forever dependent on our handouts.

-Free food may occasionally be needed.
-Sometimes just a dollar's worth of vitamin-rich vegetables will save a child's eyesight.
+Free food may sometimes be needed.
+Just a dollar's worth of vitamin-rich vegetables may save a child's eyesight.
 In selected countries around the world, the Church of the Nazarene is involved in free food programs.
-But free food is only part of the answer for those 240 million people existing on the brink of starvation.
+But free food is only part of the answer for tens of millions of people who exist at the very brink of starvation.

 It is also important to remember that malnutrition is more than a problem of the quantity of food.
+It's more than an issue of the number of calories.
 Many times, chronic malnutrition results from an improperly balanced diet.
-Some of your world hunger dollars should be going to help malnourished people find ways to seek to balance their diet.
-That sort of thing is being done, incidentally, by trained Nazarene nutritionists in Haiti.
+Some of your world hunger dollars should be going to help malnourished people find ways to balance their diet.
+That sort of thing has been done, incidentally, by trained Nazarene nutritionists in Haiti.
 That's one of the reasons I give through the Church of the Nazarene.

-2. I give through the Church of the Nazarene because it is working to change those conditions which perpetuate the poverty cycle.
+2. I give through the Church of the Nazarene because it is working to change those conditions that perpetuate the poverty cycle.

 Even producing more and better food and making sure people eat balanced diets will not by itself eliminate the hunger problem.
 Contaminated water supplies and intestinal parasites compound the effects of malnutrition.
 High levels of illiteracy cripple educational efforts aimed at rural farmers.
 Unjust laws and corrupt government officials can also callously trap people at poverty levels.

 Social malignancies also send a lot of children to bed hungry every night.
-In Haiti, where I was a missionary, men abandoning their common-law wives and children leave hosts of people hungry.
-Only the clear preaching of a life-changing gospel by churches like ours can make a permanent difference in this and other situations. [ e-book on Haiti ]
+In Haiti, where I was a missionary, men abandoning their common-law wives and children is what leaves hosts of people hungry.
+Only the clear preaching of a life-changing gospel by churches like ours can make a permanent difference in this and other situations. [ The Kingdom of God strikes back in Haiti ]

-3. I give through the Church of the Nazarene beccause I know the organization first- hand.
+3. I give through the Church of the Nazarene because I know the organization first-hand.

 Often, even good independent organizations get hoodwinked by unscrupulous operators overseas.
 Haiti, for instance, has a flock of "post office pastors."
 These dishonest Haitians have learned how to fleece gullible American Christians.
 The main ministry of these past office pastors is stopping by the post office to pick up relief checks arriving from their American "friends," checks they will spend on themselves.
 Meanwhile, the hungry people go on dying.

-When I give through the Church of the Nazarene, I am giving to people I know I can trust.
-We meet General Church leaders in district assemblies and other gatherings.
+When I give through the Church of the Nazarene, my gifts go through people I know I can trust.
+We meet Global Church leaders in district assemblies and other gatherings.
 We meet national leaders from around the world at General Assemblies.
 We regularly mingle with missionaries on furlough.
 The Church of the Nazarene is truly a large international "family."
-I feel good about entrusting my money to its leaders around world.
+I feel good about entrusting my money to its leaders worldwide.

 4. I give through the Church of the Nazarene because I know that 100% of my special gifts goes overseas.